 Many professions recognize the need for certification to identify competency in their respective fields.
 Just as a Certified Public Accountant (CPA) in accounting denotes a measurable standard of competency, the CSP, SMS, ASP, OHST, CHST, STS, STSC, and CET are recognized as having met the professional challenge of illustrating competency through education and/or training, experience, and examination.

 In the past twenty years, the responsibilities of safety professionals have expanded.
 Safety issues have become more complex and today's safety professionals must be continually better qualified.
 BCSP credential holders are among the most highly trained, educated, and experienced individuals in the safety field.
 In general, those who hold a BCSP credential are more likely to be hired, earn higher salaries, and receive more promotions and leadership assignments than their peers who do not hold the certification.

 The BCSP credentials CSP, ASP, OHST, CHST, STS, STSC, and CET are nationally accredited by the National Commission for Certifying Agencies (NCCA).
 In addition to NCCA accreditation, the CSP, SMS, and ASP are internationally accredited by the American National Standards Institute (ANSI) under the ISO/IEC 17024 standards for personnel certification programs.

 See Benefits of Certification »

 Benefits of Certification

-Share Your Knowledge for Professional Safety Practice.
-Having achieved the CSP certification shows you have mastered the core knowledge required for professional safety practice.
-In a recent survey of CSPs, 62% noted the CSP process made them learn the field.
+Share Your Knowledge for Professional Safety Practice: Having achieved a certification shows you have mastered the core knowledge required for professional safety practice.
+The Safety Salary Survey shows that the certification process made them learn the field.
 The certification did what it is intended to do - ensuring the knowledge necessary for practice.